Muniox/Muniox/README.md

 I like coffee, strategy games (e.g. Total War: Warhammer) and I consider myself a treasury of unnecessary knowledge 😏

-🔭 I’m currently working on ["Blog in Nestjs"](https://github.com/Muniox/nest-blog)
+🔭 I’m currently working on ["Blog in Nestjs"](https://github.com/Muniox/nest-blog) and learning Angular
 <br />

 ### Languages and Tools